wadpac/psg-ncl-acc-spt-detection-eval/README.md

-# Code related to the evaluation of Sleep Period Time window detection algorithm in the Newcastle PSG study
+# Code related to the evaluation of Sleep Period Time window detection algorithm in the Pennsylvania PSG study

 ## preprocess_acc_data.R
 Use R package GGIR to pre-process the accelerometer binary files, e.g. feature extraction and autocalibration.